dplava/vt/README.md

 # vt
-Virginia Tech repo of QDC metadata for DPLAVA
+Virginia Tech repository of QDC metadata for DPLAVA